 For retirement living options people can choose from beachfront living on the barrier island, or more traditional housing and adult communities on the mainland and across the intercoastal waterway (See Active Communities Link at left).
-The average home price was $250,000 in the 3rd quarter of 2020, for the Deltona-Daytona Beach-Ormond Beach area (NAR), a 10% increase from a year earlier.
+The average home price was $309,000 in the 4th quarter of 2021, for the Deltona-Daytona Beach-Ormond Beach area (NAR), about a 21% increase from a year earlier.
 Many desirable rental apartments are available for less than $1000 per month.

 Daytona beaches; Daytona 500; Many residential options for retirees; Ponce de Leon Inlet Light; Daytona USA; International Motor Sports Hall of Fame; More than 20 championship golf courses

 What Is Not Special about Daytona Beach